rubenhortas/mathPuzzleThirdGraders/README.md

 # mathPuzzleThirdGraders
-Code for find all the permutations that solve a Math Puzzle for Third Graders.
-The puzzle is in the README.
+Code for find all the permutations that solve this  Math Puzzle for Third Graders:

+ Solutions: